trnvdn/QuizIO/README.md

 - user3
 - user4
 **UPD**
-To add a mock quiz, click the Create New Quiz button in the main menu, and then enter the name of the assigned user
+To add a mock quiz, click the **CREATE NEW QUIZ** button in the main menu, and then enter the name of the assigned user

 Main features: